jiwon887/jiwon887.github.io/content/en/menu1/slide.md

 widget: slider  # Use the Slider widget as this page section
 weight: 1  # Position of this section on the page
 active: true  # Publish this section?
-headless: true  # This file represents a page section.
+headless: true  # This file represents a page section.dddd

 design:
   # Slide height is automatic unless you force a specific height (e.g. '400px')